lazzarello/grpc-streaming-audio/README.md

 ## Closed Questions

+* Why is the reconnect logic not working as expected?
+As of 3/14/25 I have to toggle the stop button to get it into a state where it plays audio over the stream.
+  A: because of a logic bug in the interaction between audio transport and the device state.
+On reconnect, the play button must be pressed once, it fails to play, then the stop button must be pressed once.
+From here the audio transport is in a state where it can play audio.
 * Stop playback doesn't actually stop playback so maybe it isn't necessary?
   A: It is necessary since the mode cycles change which audio file is played
 * What does the stop button do?